MLSA Accepts Labour Court Invitation to Exploratory Talks, 24-25th May 2022

 The MLSA and ACSLM issued a joint press release on 24th July 2020 calling for investment in clinical diagnostic laboratories, particularly in staffing and the long-awaited integrated Laboratory Information System.
 The joint statement summarised the issues raised in a joint submission to the Oireachtas Special Committee on COVID-19 response in June 2020 and was issued ahead of the AGM of the ACSLM The press release is available here.

 The press release was also published in the Medical Independent of July 23rd 2020.

-Dr. Brigid Lucey, president of the ACSLM, discussed the issues raised in the press release on Kildare FM and a segment of her interview can be heard here.
+Dr. Brigid Lucey, president of the ACSLM, discussed the issues raised in the press release on Kildare FM.

 Ireland's COVID-19 testing is nearly hIghest in the world in May - Irish Medical Times July 2020

 In an opinion piece in the Irish Medical Times in July 2020, Claire Wynne, medical scientist and lecturer on the MSc in Clinical Laboratory Science at Technical Unversity Dublin, decribed the challenges and achievements of SARS-CoV-2 testing in Ireland and acknowledged the efforts and contribution of medical scientists to the national response.

 Inside the COVID-19 laboratory at Letterkenny University Hospital - Donegal Daily June 2020

 On June 25th 2020, one hundred days after the first COVID-19 test at Letterkenny University Hospital, the Donegal Daily newspaper reported on the response of LUH laboratory staff to COVID-19 testing challenges and the crucial role they played in the detection and treatment of infected patients and staff in the hospital and community.

 Podcast on COVID-19 Testing - Sunday Business Post June 2020